mdb/mdb.github.io/source/blog/2012-10-10-icon-sprites-with-compass.html.markdown

 date: 2012/10/10
 tags: compass, scss, css
 thumbnail: scallops_thumb.png
+teaser: CSS authoring can hurt.
+Compass abstracts away the pain.
 ---

 Manually creating sprite images is time-consuming and subject to human error.
 The corresponding CSS is often verbose and largely repetitive.